Brute Force - Snow & Ice Shader Documentation

 The default value and state of the shader is snow.

-With that in mind let's see in details what each vertex color channel do:
+With that in mind let's see in details what each vertex color channel does:

 -White: Renders Snow